Obstetrics and Gynecology Clinic – Charlottetown

 What services are provided?

-These physicians see patients for gynecological reasons such as: cancer/suspected cancer/cancer follow-up; issues that require surgery/follow-up; colposcopy; menstruation problems; organ prolapse and urinary symptoms; menopause; infertility; sexual dysfunction; among many others.
+The clinic sees patients for gynecological reasons such as cancer/suspected cancer/cancer follow-up; issues that require surgery/follow-up; colposcopy; menstruation problems; organ prolapse and urinary symptoms; menopause; infertility; sexual dysfunction; among many others.

 Do I need a referral?